etherlegend/gpt-terminal-plugin/README.md

 # 🤖🖥️ TerminalGPT
 #### ChatGPT Universal Terminal / Command Line Plugin

-Use ChagGPT as a terminal to get things done for you.
+Use ChagGPT as a terminal to get things done for you, connecting with your computer.
 You can state what you want in natural language, like "translate file somefile.txt in documents folder from english to french" or "create a pet-store website in my xyz folder" and the plugin will accomplish tasks for you.

 First of all, you need ChatGPT plugin/developer access to try this as this is a plugin for ChatGPT.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).